All Episodes

 Vietnam got in the way.

-The best politicians money can buy decided it was better to have a war than to go explore.
+Big-time politics, you know, the best politicians money can buy decided it was better to have a war than to go explore.

-If he would search his heart, he'd know that you're a true fellow.
+So one thing I'd like to say about the guy who spoke earlier, though, if he would search his heart, he'd know that you're a true fellow.

 Besides all the ecological time bombs and the other disasters with the global warming and everything else, I think the estimates that I've read at one point was we have about 50 years worth of oil left.

-But the problem with that is they might wait too long and there won't be enough oil and fuel to run the machines to retool to the next technology.
+But the problem with that is they might wait too long, and there won't be enough oil and fuel to run the machines to retool to the next technology.

 That's pretty generous.

-And you know what else I heard on CNN earlier today?
+I heard 40 years, and you know what else I heard on CNN earlier today?

 I heard that they're predicting in Chicago that by this next summer it'll be three bucks a gallon.